Kim-Ai-gpu/Kim-Ai-gpu/README.md

 ---

-*"The goal is not to build bigger models, but to build better operations."*
+*"The goal is not to build bigger models, but to build smarter structure."*